-This is the home of the Supply Chain Management League one of ANAC 2021 leagues @ IJCAI 2021.
+This is the home of the Supply Chain Management League (SCML) one of ANAC 2024 leagues

-The main motivation behind the SCM league is to increase the relevance of autonomous negotiation research by focusing on real-world scenarios that are characterized by situated negotiations, and complex dynamic utility functions.
+The main motivation behind the SCM league is to increase the relevance of automated negotiation research by focusing on real-world scenarios that are characterized by situated negotiations, and complex dynamic utility functions.

 The agent needs not only decide how to negotiate in a predefined single negotiation session, but when to join negotiations, and how to coordinate the behavior of its negotiators across multiple concurrent negotiations.

 It is highly recommended to register your interest in the league by registering to this website by April 1st (No need to upload an agent by that time).
 It is mandatory to upload a preliminary version of the agent by March 23rd